 What language do you speak?
 What is your religion?
 What holidays do you celebrate?
 What is your racial identification?
 What is your ethnic identity?
 What is your culture?
 Why is cultural diversity so important?

-Our culture is what shapes us, it shapes our behavior and our identity.
-Culture is our way of living, it refers to the shared language, beliefs, values, norms, behaviors, and material objects that are passed down from one generation to the next.
+Our culture is what shapes us, it shapes our behaviour and our identity.
+Culture is our way of living, it refers to the shared language, beliefs, values, norms, behaviours, and material objects that are passed down from one generation to the next.

 What does “culturally diverse” mean?